Organization

 Economic Council

-President on the annual budget and advise on budgetary and financial matters which have been submitted to his or her knowledge and consideration.
-It is chaired by the economic vice-rector and is composed of four advisers appointed by the Board of Trustees for a three-year renewable period.
+The Economic Council is the technical body that advises the Economic Vice President on budgetary and financial matters which have been submitted to his or her knowledge and consideration.
+It is chaired by the Economic Vice President and is composed of four advisers appointed by the Board of Trustees for a three-year renewable period.

 The Board of Directors of the Clinical Hospital(s)

 This Board is in charge of autonomously administrating and managing the respective clinical hospital, and of appointing the members of the Directing Council and its senior authorities.
-The appointment of the Director General and the Medical Director requires confirmation of the Rector’s Council.
+The appointment of the Director General and the Medical Director requires confirmation of the Presidential Council.
 The Board of Directors is chaired by the President and consists of four members, one of whom is a Vice President.

 Unipersonal authorities